thenexthub/Codira/stdlib/public/Data/DataTables/README.md

 # Penguin #

-Penguin is a library for interactive data exploration and analysis in Swift.
+Penguin is a library for interactive data exploration and analysis in Codira.